-Cash flows used in investing activities primarily relate to maturities and purchases of marketable securities to preserve principal and liquidity while at the same time maximizing yields without significantly increasing risk, capital expenditures to support our growth, and changes in our restricted cash used to collateralize our stand-by letters of credit.
+Cash flows from investing activities primarily relate to maturities and purchases of marketable securities to preserve principal and liquidity while at the same time maximizing yields without significantly increasing risk, capital expenditures to support our growth, and changes in our restricted cash used to collateralize our stand-by letters of credit and other contingent considerations.

-Net cash (used in) provided by investing activities was \$(4.9) million and \$6.7 million for the years ended December 31, 2013 and 2012, respectively.
-The increase of \$11.6 million in cash used by investing activities was primarily attributable to \$10.3 million more cash invested in short-term and long-term financial instruments, \$3.5 million less maturities of our financial instruments, and a \$0.5 million change in restricted cash.
-The increases in cash used from investing activities were offset by a decrease in capital expenditures of \$1.7 million and \$1.2 million of proceeds from the sale of property and equipment.
+Net cash provided by (used in) investing activities was \$6.5 million, \$(4.9) million, and \$6.7 million for the years ended December 31, 2014, 2013, and 2012, respectively.
+Cash provided in 2014 was primarily attributable \$6.0 million in maturities of investments and the release of \$3.3 million of restricted cash primarily related to the settlement of a contingent consideration.
+These were offset by \$2.6 million of capital expenditures and a \$0.2 million purchase of additional investments.